exponentcms/exponent-cms/OPTIONAL3.md

 #### domPDF

 domPDF was the first supported PHP based library.
-We currently support four (4) versions:
+We currently support two (2) versions:

 **v3.0.1 is the newest version supported**